-- Financial Accounting and Reporting Team: A 67-person group which is responsible for accounting and financial reporting to stockholders and regulatory bodies.
-Among its tasks are investment accounting, loan servicing, billing, accounts payable, tax compliance and controller functions. - Finance and Treasury Team: A 34-person group that is responsible for raising debt and equity capital, investor relations and financial planning and budgeting. - Legal, Compliance and Internal Audit Teams: A 30-person group, that provides legal support to the capital raising and investing activities, is involved in stockholder and regulatory reporting and provides transactional and litigation services.
-American Capital's internal audit function reports directly to the Audit and Compliance Committee of American Capital's Board of Directors. - Investment Team: A 222-person group located in 10 offices in the United States that originates, reviews and screens investment opportunities, conducts business, management and operations due diligence, prepares investment committee reports and models, makes recommendations to the investment committee, executes investments, its members sit as directors on the boards of portfolio companies, assists in monitoring and valuing of investments and manages acquisitions, divestures and the exit of investments. - Business Development Team: A 7-person group that assists in researching, targeting and developing investment opportunities from multiple, established channels, including investment banks, private equity and mezzanine funds, commercial banks, business and financial brokers, trade organizations, industry contacts, lawyers, accountants and current owners. - Operations Team: A 31-person group that is composed of 14 former CEOs and presidents, 3 former COOs, 2 former CFOs, 5 former supply chain management professionals, financial principals, vice presidents and associates who assist with operations and management due diligence, its members sit as directors on the boards of portfolio companies and provide operational assistance. - Financial Accounting and Compliance Team (FACT): A 71-person group, including in-house public accountants and valuation and audit professionals that is responsible for providing accounting due diligence of prospective portfolio companies, portfolio monitoring and quarterly valuations of portfolio assets. - Syndications Team: A 9-person group that arranges syndications of senior loans and other loans of portfolio companies. - Information and Technology Team: A 36-person team that implements and maintains communication and technological resources for American Capital's operations. - Human Resource Team: A 26-person team that assists in recruiting, hiring, reviewing and establishing and administering compensation programs for employees.
+- RMBS Investment Team: An 8-member group that originates, reviews and screens investment opportunities related to RMBS assets, prepares investment committee reports and models, makes recommendations to the investment committee, executes investments, assists in monitoring and valuing of investments and manages acquisitions, divestures and the exit of RMBS investments. - Financial Accounting and Reporting Team: A 67-person group which is responsible for accounting and financial reporting to stockholders and regulatory bodies.
+Among its tasks are investment accounting, loan servicing, billing, accounts payable, tax compliance and controller functions. - Finance and Treasury Team: A 32-person group that is responsible for raising debt and equity capital, investor relations, cash management and financial planning and budgeting. - Legal, Compliance and Internal Audit Teams: A 30-person group, that provides legal support to the capital raising and investing activities, is involved in stockholder and regulatory reporting and provides transactional and litigation services.
+American Capital's internal audit function reports directly to the Audit and Compliance Committee of American Capital's Board of Directors. - Financial Accounting and Compliance Team (FACT): A 69-person group, including in-house public accountants and valuation and audit professionals that is responsible for providing accounting due diligence of prospective portfolio companies, portfolio monitoring and quarterly valuations of portfolio assets. - Information and Technology Team: A 32-person team that implements and maintains communication and technological resources for American Capital's operations.